 How can EdTechnology startups overcome these challenges?

-With those mission-critical aspects to consider, entrepreneurs need to pick the right opportunity to run with in 2020.
+With those mission-critical aspects to consider, entrepreneurs need to pick the right opportunity to run within 2023.
 If you already have a startup, but not enough traction, now might be a good time to pivot.
 If you are new to this sector, then review an opportunity carefully to avoid wasting time on following trends in educational technology that might not have enough upward potential.

 However, that means operating in markets with a lot of competition.
 Depending on what you have developed, you might find some difficult and embedded competition in those markets.
 And not only from startups.
 Big educational companies and publishing giants, such as Pearson (also an active investor in EdTech, with $50 million committed over 3 years) dominate the market, alongside promising high-growth education startups, like First Code Academy.

-So, if you want to focus on long-term opportunity areas, consider South East Asia, Latin America, India and Africa.
-Look at where there is greater need, and although budgets are different, opportunities are across a much larger scale.
+So, if you want to focus on long-term opportunity areas, consider Southeast Asia, Latin America, India, and Africa.
+Look at where there is a greater need, and although budgets are different, opportunities are across a much larger scale.